flix/book/src/associated-types.md

 key-value pairs.
 Note: We need extra parentheses around the argument to `f` because we want it to take a pair.

-We can even define an instance for `String` where we can iterate through each individual character:
+We can even implement an instance for `String` where we can iterate through each individual character:

 ```flix